dahead/awp/README.md

 - `due`: Due date
 - `context`: Context tags for the task
 - `project`: Project tags for the task

-## User Interface

-The application has a simple, clean interface:

-- Tasks are displayed in a table showing status and description
-- Additional commands are hidden by default
-- Press CTRL+B to toggle the visibility of command help
-- Commands:
-  - q: Quit the application
-  - t: Toggle task status
-  - a: Add a new task
-  - e: Edit the selected task
-  - d: Delete the selected task
-  - h: Jump to today's tasks
-  - ctrl+b: Show help
-  - ctrl+v: Toggle between today's tasks and all tasks
-  - ctrl+d: Show only done tasks
-  - ctrl+u: Show only undone tasks
-  - ctrl+f: Search tasks
-  - ctrl+←: View tasks due on the previous day
-  - ctrl+shift+←: Jump to a previous day with tasks
-  - ctrl+→: View tasks due on the next day
-  - ctrl+shift+→: Jump to a next day with tasks

 ## Development